vergoh/vnstat/INSTALL.md

 If there were no errors, vnStat binaries, man pages and a configuration file should now be installed.
 The configuration file will be upgraded using previously configured values if it is found already to exist.
-A backup of the previous configuration file will be named as `vnstat.conf.old`.
+A backup of the previous configuration file will be named as `vnstat.conf.old` in the current directory.

 The configuration file `/etc/vnstat.conf` should be checked at this point.
 See the `vnstat.conf` man page for documentation about available options.